pr0g/pr0g.github.io/_posts/2022-12-26-column-row-major.md

 [1a + 2e + 3i + 4m][1b + 2f + 3j + 4n][1c + 2g + 3k + 4p][1d + 2h + 3l + 4p]

 // note: the value of each corresponding element in the resulting
-// vectors is the same (the row vector x component is rhe same as
+// vectors is the same (the row vector x component is the same as
 // the column vector x component etc...)
 ```